nchrkis/SUN_codes/README.md

 - final_RUN_ICON_cluster_sizes.txt

-RUN-ICON stability metrics printed to screen
+- RUN-ICON stability metrics printed to screen

-These centres are required for the SUN–GMM step.
+These dominant centres in ``most_common_centroid.txt" are required for the SUN–GMM step.

 ---